A pixel position on a drizzled image (drz.fits/drc.fits

 As a result, the absolute astrometry attainable by using the image header world coordinate system directly is limited by two sources of error.
 First, the positions of guide stars are not known to better than about 0.3 arcseconds.
 Second, the mapping from the guide star to the instrument aperture introduces a smaller, but significant error.

 .
-The institute is monitoring the variations of the linear skew terms and updating the corresponding astrometric reference files derived from the above-mentioned ISR.
+The Institute is monitoring the variations of the linear skew terms and will continue updating the corresponding astrometric reference files described in the above-mentioned ISR.

-The normal guiding mode uses two guide stars that are tracked by two of HST’s
+The normal guiding mode uses two guide stars that are tracked by two of HST

 , when two suitable guide stars are not available, single-star guiding is used with the telescope roll controlled by the gyros.
 These observations will suffer from small drift rates.
 To determine the quality of tracking during these observations, please refer to the Introduction to the HST Data Handbooks